ello/wtf/_posts/policies/2014-10-03-privacy-policy.md

 ## Choices

-In the “Settings” section of your Ello account, you can make choices about how your data is used and shared.
-We are frequently adding new features and controls, so visit it often and configure your account to fit your personal preferences regarding privacy, data collection, and data sharing.
+In the “Settings” section of your Ello account, you can make choices about how your content and data is used and shared.
+We are frequently adding new features and controls, so visit it often and configure your account to fit your personal preferences regarding privacy, data collection, and content and data sharing.

 ## Data Storage and Deletion of Accounts and Data